 Former Safety Director Claims Construction Accident was Preventable

-A former safety director for Reytec has filed a report stating that an accident in which two Corpus Christi, Texas workers were pinned beneath a concrete slab could have been prevented had the supervisors listened to their employees.
+A former safety director for Reytec has filed a report stating that a construction accident in Corpus Christi, Texas in which two workers were pinned beneath a concrete slab could have been prevented had the supervisors listened to their employees.